LibraryCarpentry/lc-tdm/_episodes/05-preprocessing-dataset.md

 ### Loading and tokenising a corpus

 We can do the same for an entire collection of documents (a corpus).
 Here we choose a collection of raw text documents in a given directory.
-We will use the entire Medical History of British India collection as our data set.
+We will use the entire Medical History of British India collection as our dataset.

 To read the text files in this collection we can use the ```PlaintextCorpusReader``` class provided in the ```corpus``` package of NLTK.
 You need to specify the collection directory name and a wildcard for which files to read in the directory (e.g. ```.*``` for all files) and the text encoding of the files (in this case ```latin1```).
 Using the ```words()``` method provided by NLTK, the text is automatically tokenised and stored in a list of words.
 As before, we can then lowercase the words in the list.